rcdilorenzo/filtrex/README.md

 Filtrex is an elixir library for parsing and querying with filter data structures and parameters.
 It allows the construction of Ecto queries from Phoenix-like query parameters or map data structures for saving "smart" filters.
 It has been tested using the Postgres adapter but will potentially work with other adapters as well.

-**Note: See the [v0.2.0 README](https://github.com/rcdilorenzo/filtrex/blob/65c51d8f0d4a8f79504f7a88bd4357db45a5c42c/README.md) for the latest Hex.pm release.
-This README is the documentation for the upcoming 0.3.0 version.
+Feel free to check out the [published docs](https://hexdocs.pm/filtrex/) for the latest and greatest information.

 ## Parsing Filters from URL Params

 Here's the rough outline of how to use the parameter parsing capabilities of Filtrex.
-Keep in mind that the config options are discussed in further detail later in this README.
+Config options presented are discussed in further detail later in this README.
 Also, see below for an [example using Phoenix](#params-filter-example-with-phoenix).

 ```elixir
 # Get params from phoenix controller (or anywhere else)